fantasticsquirrel/Local_emailer/README.md

    ```bash
    uvicorn protonmailer.main:app --host 127.0.0.1 --port 8000 --reload
    ```
+   - Stop the app cleanly with `Ctrl+C` in the same terminal.
+If you need to force-close from another shell, run `pkill -f "uvicorn protonmailer.main:app"` to terminate the server and in-process scheduler.
 4. **Adjust configuration as needed.** The setup script creates `.env` from `.env.example` when missing.
 Key settings:
    - `DATABASE_URL` (defaults to SQLite)
    - `APP_HOST` / `APP_PORT` (bind to `127.0.0.1` for local-only use)